calebHankins/synthwave87/README.md

-# A Dark blue fork of synthwave84 vscode css
+# A Dark Blue Fork of the synthwave84 vscode css

 *An Unholy Mashup Of Two Better vscode Themes To Create A Mess Only A Mother Could Love*